We sat down with Simone McGrath, Director of Enrole Sales and Marketing, to discuss the new Ellucian Colleague connector for Enrole users.

 - State-mandated reporting for non-credit offerings is facilitated by the Colleague Connector, invaluable for allocation of grants to institutions

-Enrole is a SaaS product for predominantly non-credit registration, e-commerce, course management, and reporting that integrates with learning management systems such as Blackboard, Canvas, Moodle, and coming soon, Zoom and Desire 2 Learn.
+Enrole is a SaaS product for predominantly non-credit registration, e-commerce, course management, and reporting that integrates with learning management systems such as Blackboard, Canvas, Moodle, Zoom and Desire 2 Learn.
 The Enrole team has extensive experience in the continuing and higher education arena.
 Entrinsik has specialized in registration software since 1984, and reporting on Ellucian’s Colleague since 2006.

 Enrole now offers a native Colleague Connector that is especially exciting and convenient for non-credit continuing education departments.
 We identified a significant need for the ability to drive enrollment information from Enrole into Colleague.
 With the Colleague connector, courses and sessions are created immediately, and students upon purchase of a Session are matched or created and registered in the section in Colleague.